 Considering studying in Japan?
-Read our guide to find out everything you need to know about Japanese universities and culture, and what steps to take next.
+Read our guide to find out everything you need to know about Japanese universities and student life, and what steps to take next.

 If you fancy studying in Japan, the homeland of the bullet train, Nintendo Wii, instant noodles in a pot and of course karaoke, you’ll be pleased to know Japan wants you too.

 The government is keen to attract more international students, and has set a target of having 300,000 foreign students in the country by 2020 (it reached the 100,000 mark in 2003).
-As a result, universities are doing all they can to make life easier for foreign students, from the application process all the way through to finding a job after graduation.
+As a result, universities are focusing on making life easier for foreign students, from the application process all the way through to finding a job after graduation.

-One thing that will certainly make life easier for many international students is the introduction of more courses taught partly or entirely in English.
+One thing that will certainly help to attract international students is the introduction of more courses taught partly or entirely in English.
 Other schemes to attract more overseas students include:

 Aware that living and studying in Japan is expensive compared to many countries, the government has also introduced additional financial support for foreign students.
 Various university scholarships and grants are available through the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and the Japan Student Services Organization (JASSO).